tothuhien/lsd2/README.md

     `./lsd2 -i rootedtree_file -d date_file -c -r l -f 100 -s 1700`

-    (To calculate confidence intervals, sequence length is also required via option -s.
-The program will use the sequence length (or 1000 if the sequence length is greater) to generate branch lengths of simulated trees.)
+    (To calculate confidence intervals, sequence length is required via option -s.
+The program will use the sequence length (or 1000 if the sequence length is greater) to generate branch lengths of simulated trees, using a Poisson distrubtion.)

 	- If all tips are supposed to have the same date, you can still estimate the rate but only relative dates.